 It is very easy to get to reach this wave.
 If you have your own car exit the main road to Tepic at the Punta de Mita exit and follow this road all the way to the end (about a 15 minute drive) making sure you watch out for the frequent speed bumps.
 When you reach the roundabout you will be forced to follow a small road 3/4 into the turn that heads down to a few restaurants and hotels.
 Park you car and check the surf- you’re there.

 None.
 The reef might be somewhat sketchy when the tide is very low, otherwise there’s no problem- perhaps the most important annoyance will be that the sun set half an hour ago and you still want to surf more.

 Surf a good wave here and you’ll be grinning the rest of the week.
-Located at the very end of Punta de Mita, El Anclote is probably the most fun? and enjoyable wave in Puerto Vallarta and suitable for all levels.
-During the winter months the water is turquoise blue, there’s dozens of pelicans? plunging around you when you paddle to the lineup and it’s not uncommon to see humpback whales jumping while you wait for the set.
-Wanna sleep?
-No problem: stay at any of the two hotels right in front of the break? and you’re all set (read the accommodation in Puerto Vallarta page for more info and a discount coupon).
+Located at the very end of Punta de Mita, El Anclote is probably the most fun and enjoyable longboard wave in Puerto Vallarta, and suitable for all levels.
+During the winter months the water is turquoise blue, there’s dozens of pelicans plunging around you when you paddle to the lineup and it’s not uncommon to see humpback whales jumping while you wait for the set.